TabithaRuecker/NeuroDev/RT-PCR/README.md

 ## RT-PCR for validation of RNA-seq data

 The data to reproduce the analyses in the dissertation are stored in
-- RTPCR_TabithaRuecker.xlsx
-  * encompassing
-  * * Raw and metaData for RT-PCR experiments
+- GEO accession number for raw RT-PCR count data follows soon

 - RT-PCR code
   * encompassing the script to recreate the plots